Asian shares mixed, oil steady ahead of July 4 holiday in US

 High gas prices have been big factor in pushing prices higher and squeezing pocketbooks.

-On Monday, benchmark U.S. crude oil lost 12 cents to 108.31 per barrel in electronic trading on the New York Mercantile Exchange.
+Early Monday, benchmark U.S. crude oil was up 35 cents at $108.78 per barrel in electronic trading on the New York Mercantile Exchange.
 It jumped $2.67 to $108.43 per barrel on Friday.

-Brent crude, the pricing basis for international trading, gave up 5 cents to $111.55 per barrel.
+Brent crude, the pricing basis for international trading, advanced 40 cents to $112.03 per barrel.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.